Tim-Maes/ArrayExtensions/README.md

 # ArrayExtensions

-A collection of extension methods for arrays in C#.
+A comprehensive collection of extension methods for arrays in C#.

 ## Installation :wrench: